A short explanation

 In short, creating pixel art is fun.

-On the Amiga, I typically use 32 colours freely selectable from a 12-bit palette (limitations enforced by OCS, or Original Chip Set).
+On the Amiga, I typically use 32 colours freely selectable from a 12-bit palette and work in a 320x256 pixel resolution.
+These are the limitations enforced by OCS (Original Chip Set) as featured in, among other models, the popular Amiga 500.

 On the C64, you always have access to all of the fixed 16 colours provided by the hardware.
-I like working in Hires, which is 320x200.
+I like working in Hires, which on the C64 is 320x200 pixels.
 This is divided into "chars" of 8x8 pixels and each such char can only contain two colours at any one time.
 This limitation provides for quite a bit of fun and challenging puzzles.

 Below you will find a few of my pictures, for your viewing pleasure.
 They have all been scaled up to suit a modern, high resolution monitor.